robin-vjc/nsopy/README.md

-We can also use these methods to decomposte stochastic multistage mixed integer programs ([preview](https://github.com/robin-vjc/nsopy-stoch)), which in turn allows the computation of approximate solutions to these models on distributed machines (e.g., on cloud infrastructure).
+We can also use these methods to decomposte stochastic multistage mixed integer programs ([preview](https://github.com/robin-vjc/nsopy-stoch)), which in turn allows the computation of approximate solutions to these models on distributed environments (e.g., on cloud infrastructure).

 ## Installation